 Predictability and Reduced Demands: Healing Opportunities

 The autistic brain thrives on predictability.
-Knowing what to expect reduces anxiety because it minimizes the amount of new sensory information and social data that needs to be processed.
+Knowing what to expect reduces anxiety because it minimises the amount of new sensory information and social data that needs to be processed.
 In specific social settings like school or family events, a predictable routine can be a lifeline.

 Reducing demands is just as crucial.
 This doesn't mean lowering expectations for learning; it means lowering the expectation for verbal performance.
-For young children, this could look like letting them show their work instead of explaining it, or allowing them to participate in a group activity without having to speak.
+When the pressure to talk is removed, the communication barrier is no longer constantly being triggered.

-Having an Advocate—Explaining Instead of Pressuring
+Having an Advocate — Explaining Instead of Pressuring

 One of the most powerful forms of support is advocacy.
-I needed an adult who could be my voice when I didn't have one.
-This advocate would not speak for me, but would speak about the situation to protect me.
+I needed an adult who could be my voice when I didn't have one — not to speak for me, but to speak about the situation to protect me.
+A teacher who says to the class, "Sometimes it's hard for our words to come out, and that's okay."
+A parent who quietly tells a relative, "Let's give her some space.
+She's just taking in the room."

 If just one person had said, "She's not being rude, she's overwhelmed," it would have changed everything.
 It would have told me I wasn't alone in my experience.